DickinsonCollege/FarmData2/farmdata2_modules/fd2_tabs/resources/README.md

                 -Emitted When: The delete button of a row is clicked
                 -Payloads:
                     id: The id of the row that has been deleted

     DateSelection:
         Example ->
             <date-selection default-date="2021-06-08" earliest-date="2021-06-03" latest-date="2021-06-15" @date-changed='dateChange'></date-selection>

-        Discription ->
+        Description ->
             Displays a date input on the page, that allows a user to select a date.
-Has a slot before the date input to put in a discription of the date input.
+Has a slot before the date input to put in a Description of the date input.

         Props ->
             default-date:
                 -Required
                 -Structure: A string of numbers in date format YYYY-MM-DD '2021-07-22'
-                -Discription: This is the date that will appear on the page in the input when it first loads
+                -Description: This is the date that will appear in the input when the page first loads
             earliest-date:
                 -Not Required
                 -Structure: A string of numbers in date format YYYY-MM-DD '2000-05-29'
-                -Discription: This is the earlist date that the date input will allow the user to choose
+                -Description: This is the earlist date that the date input will allow the user to choose
             latest-date:
                 -Not Required
                 -Structure: A string of numbers in date format YYYY-MM-DD '2053-01-30'
-                -Discription: This is the lastiest date that the date input will allow the user to choose
+                -Description: This is the latest date that the date input will allow the user to choose

         Emitted Events ->
             date-changed:
-                -Emitted When: The date input is focused out on by the user
+                -Emitted When: The date input is focused out on (clicked away from) by the user
                 -Payloads:
                     this.selectedDate: is a string in the format of a date (YYYY-MM-DD).
 EX: '2021-11-07'

     Dropdown With All:
         Example ->
-            <dropdown-with-all :dropdown-list=fieldList includes-all default-input="All" @selection-changed="addSelectionToList"></dropdown-with-all>
+            <dropdown-with-all :dropdown-list=fieldList includes-all default-input="All" @selection-changed="addSelectionToList">Select: </dropdown-with-all>

         Description ->
             A dropdown selection whose options can dynamically change based of the props.
+Whatever gets added to the slot becomes the label.

         Props ->
             dropdown-list: